Nuʻakea (deity)

-In Hawaiian mythology, Nuakea is a beneficent goddess of milk and lactation.
+In Hawaiian mythology, Nuʻakea is a beneficent goddess of milk and lactation.

 This name was also a title for a wet nurse of royal prince, according to David Malo.

-Nuakea was appealed to staunch the flow of milk in the mother's breasts.
+Nuʻakea was appealed to, to staunch the flow of milk in the mother's breasts.

 Euhemerism

 There was a chiefess named after the goddess—Nuʻakea, wife of Keʻoloʻewa, chief of Molokai.

 Martha Warren Beckwith suggested that Nuʻakea was deified.

 According to the myth, Nuʻakea was a goddess who came to Earth and married mortal chief Keʻoloʻewa, but it is known that historical Nuʻakea was born on Oahu.